Command-Line EDI Converter Documentation

 The conversion is performed locally on your machine; your data never leaves your network.

 The converter’s only dependency is Java.
-It supports any Windows, Linux, or macOS OS that can run Java 17 or higher.
+Windows, Linux, and macOS are all supported.

 Installation Instructions

 • Download and install Java.
 Java 17 or higher is required.
-You can also install OpenJDK using a package manager on Linux or macOS.
-Once you install Java, verify the Java’s version by running java -version command from the terminal/command line windown.
+You can also install Java using sdkman or a package manager on Linux or macOS.
+Once you install Java, verify the Java’s version by running java -version command from the terminal/command line window.

 • Download the converter (as a zip file) from this link